Skip to main content

 Radiology Society

 The Radiology Society at the Northwestern University Feinberg School of Medicine is an organization for medical students interested in exploring a possible career in radiology.
 The group is student-run and organizes lunchtime guest speakers on topics in radiology and a shadowing program that pairs first and second-year medical students with radiologists.
-For more information, email the Radiology Society.

 MD Teaching Opportunities